okcashpro/okcash/README.md

 <img src="./docs/eliza_banner.png" alt="Eliza Banner" width="100%">

-A useful AI agent, and a great friends.
+A useful AI agent, and a great friend.

 - Powerful Discord and Twitter bot with access to the internet
 - Voice-to-voice on Discord